 Then I landed in Colombo.
 What on Earth did I get myself into?
 Where are the beautiful beaches, the tropical paradise?
 Grey ramshackle buildings, bumpy roads, and occasional cows met me upon arrival.
 When I was preparing for the trip, the Sri Lankan girl who helped me find the internship, sensing my fear and uncertainty, said that Sri Lanka is like cleaner, more organized India.
 That thought comforted me at the time.
-The problem was — I’ve never been to India, so the so-called more organized Colombo was pretty damn haphazard for me.
+The problem was — I’ve never been to India, so the “more organized” Colombo was pretty haphazard for me.

 From the airport I went straight to the interns’ house which was situated by a busy road — the noise was all-encompassing.
 There was no hot water, no washing machine, but there was a rat in the kitchen.
 I remember washing my clothes in a bucket of cold water on the second day and mumbling “If I can do this, I can do anything in my life” like a mantra.

-Colombo is not the kind of city you’ll fall in love with at the first sight.
-Actually… it’s not the kind of city you’ll fall in love with.
-Period.
+Colombo is not the kind of city you’ll fall in love with at first sight.
 But it grows on you.
 If you know that narrow side street that will take you to a pretty garden cafe with aaaaamazing coffee, or where to get a beautiful view of the city while sipping on a cocktail, or the park where you can find respite from the heat and noise.
 What?
 You don’t know where all these things are?
 Don’t worry, I am about to tell you all the best things to do in Colombo!

 40 Things to Do in Colombo